 Section 5.
 Registered office and agent.
 The registered agent of CHS may be changed from time to time at the Board of Directors' discretion by giving notice of any change to the South Carolina Secretary of State.
 The registered office shall be the same address as that of the registered agent.

 ARTICLE II

 MEMBERS

 CHS shall have no members.
-All rights which would otherwise, by law, vest in the members shall vest in the Board of Directors.
+All rights which would otherwise, by law, vest in the members shall vest in the Board of Directors through its collective actions.

 ARTICLE III

 BOARD OF DIRECTORS POWERS AND DUTIES